drupal-entity-training/event/README.txt

 The different branches in this repository showcase the process of creating a custom entity type step by step.

-* `00-empty-module`: Only this file and the basic module info file (`event.info.yml`) to register this module is provided.
+* `00-empty-module`: Only the basic module info file to register this module is provided.

 * `01-minimal-entity-type`: Provides a minimal _Event_ entity type with the least amount of code possible while still providing full CRUD support.